UnrealVerseGuru/VerseProgrammingLanguage/UEFN Verse/UEFN_VerseCodex.md

-# UEFN / Verse Style guide
+# UEFN / Verse Codex
+Attempt at standarization for style and structure of UEFN & Verse projects, feedback/your ideas more than welcome ! ❤️ search for **Verse Codex** on Fortnite forums

 ## Verse style guide